slazav/mapsoft2-libs/geom/Readme.md

   nearest to the given point.
 Throw error if line is empty (or all points are non-finite).

+* `nearest_dist(line or multiline, point)` -- Return distance to the nearest point of the line.
+Throw error if line is empty (or all points are non-finite).

 -----------------
 ## line_int.h -- extra functions for handling iPoint sets